herman-woo/fastapi-base/README.md

 So for any future FastAPI projects I may build, i wanted to create a starter kit.
 This kit is one that mainly uses the SQLModel and Alembic to essentailly help with the database/ORM side of things.

+So this repository will be filled with comments (more in the future), and documentation to help me remember important things

 ## Setup
 1. Create an ENV
 -